“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 Co 2:20-23, “Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations— 21 ‘Do not touch, do not taste, do not handle,’ 22which all concern things which perish with the using—according to the commandments and doctrines of men?
 23These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.”

 Self-control in God’s economy comes from the filling of the Holy Spirit.
-Therefore, Christian self-control is not an autonomous self-control.
+Therefore, Christian self-control is not autonomous self-control.

 Ga 5:22-23, “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23gentleness, self-control.
 Against such there is no law.”

-Do you dominate yourself, or do you indulge yourself?
+Do you dominate yourself or indulge yourself?

 1 Co 9:24-27, “Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 25And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 26Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 27But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.”